nooranahmalberg/digital-garden/_notes/_staging/Object-Oriented Programming.md

 And it's termed "inheritance" because there is a parent and child relationship in that data.

 Maybe something to think about:
-- [ ] How does UI design adapt to OOP frameworks like Swift?
+- [ ] How does executing a design differ when working with OOP frameworks like Swift?
 (Low priority)